 Growth and change in the hippocampus’ dentate gyrus compensate for age-related declines when a biomentally positive strength building lifestyle is part of one’s routine.
-This generative protocol includes nutrition, exercise, active engagement, and other positive activities.
+This generative protocol includes nutrition, exercise, and active cognitive and social engagement.

 “Learned Mindfulness”: Entering the ‘Into Integrity Zone’

 Authentic Integrity is an achievement of self-determination, self-activism, and conscious self-agency over time bringing consistency to one’s temperament, personality, and character.
 This unity of character strength is a normative, here and now phenomenon.
 Using the tool of “Learned Mindfulness,” emotion engages with thought and together these generate “emotion performance utilization,” successful and effective performance in real life.